takamaruocha/TranAP/README.md

 You can select the trained model from folder `checkpoints/`
 - Parameter options
 ```
---checkpoint_root: The location of the trained model
+--checkpoint_root: Location of the trained model
---setting_name: The name of the experiment
+--setting_name: Name of the experiment
 ```
-## 5. Citation